 As well as measuring the outcomes of case work, RTLB also record the outcomes of cluster-generated projects.
 Cluster-generated projects are in-house pieces of work such as research or resource development.
 Projects do not follow the practice sequence.

-At the conclusion of a project, the cluster records those outcomes that have occurred as a result of the project:
+Following the completion of a project, the cluster records those outcomes that have occurred as a result of the project: